Christian Labour Association of Canada

-The Christian Labour Association of Canada (CLAC) is a labour union that represents companies in the construction, healthcare, and food industries.
-It was established in 1952 to represent workers on the basis of "Christian social principles".
-The union claims that its approach to labour relations develops workers' sense of responsibility, participation, stewardship, and dignity.
-It opposes what it calls the undemocratic, adversarial, and monopolistic practices of the labour movement.
-It has been characterized by other Canadian trade unions for being a "company union" for its support of employer friendly legislation.
+The Christian Labour Association of Canada (CLAC) is a Canadian independent trade union founded in 1952 that represents workers across multiple sectors, including construction, healthcare, transportation, manufacturing, and services.
+Headquartered in Cambridge, Ontario, CLAC is not affiliated with the Canadian Labour Congress and is a member of the World Organization of Workers.
+As of 2015, it represents approximately 65,986.

+CLAC has been characterized by other Canadian trade unions as a "company union" for its support of employer‑friendly legislation.
+However, the Alberta Labour Relations Board has repeatedly certified CLAC as a bona fide trade union under the Labour Relations Code, confirming it is an independent organization representing employees and not employer‑dominated.

 History

 Formation

 A group of Canadians, many of whom were Dutch immigrants who came to Canada after the Second World War, decided to form a union with principles of dignity, justice, stewardship, and respect, and allowed freedom of association.
 Those immigrants were accustomed to the European model of labour relations, with freedom of association allowed from a variety of unions to choose from.
 In Canada, however, people who disagreed with the policies of their union had no option to opt out of the union of their workplace, other than to work in a non-unionized shop.
 Many non-unionized shops had lower safety and wage standards than unionized shops.
 A group of those immigrants met on numerous occasions in the early 1950s, and on 20 February 1952, the Christian Labour Association (CLAC) was founded.

 Frans Fuykschot was appointed the general secretary of CLAC and opened the union's first office, in Hamilton, Ontario.
 Soon afterwards, the first issue of The Guide, the official CLAC magazine, was published.
 Although the founders of CLAC were Christian and wanted their union to be based on Christian social principles, they did not require members to be Christian.
 Within two years, CLAC started applying for its first certifications.